 Before your software partner can create an MVP for your software, you first need to create an SRD.

 A Software Requirements Document (SRD) outlines the functional and non-functional requirements of a software system.
 It serves as a blueprint for software development, detailing what the software should accomplish and how it should behave.
-This should be written in non-technical language from the point of view of the end user.
+This should be written in non-technical language from the end user’s point of view.

 SRDs for medical devices typically include: